The Ultimate Gay Guide to Key West Pride — Top LGBTQ+ Bars, Restaurants & Tours in the Florida Keys

 🌈 Snorkel and Sandbar Tour with Blu Q Catamaran

 Sailing with the Blu Q Catamaran crew is the best way to enjoy the day out on the water.
-As an LGBTQ+ clothing optional catamaran tour, Blu Q welcomes all adults for snorkel and sandbar tours.
+As an LGBTQ+ clothing-optional catamaran tour, Blu Q welcomes all adults for snorkel and sandbar tours.
 Feel free to wear as much or as little clothing as you like and enjoy the company of like-minded people in a safe and welcoming space.
-Blu Q is Located three blocks North of the intersection at Fleming and Margaret Street – at the Key West Historic Seaport in Old Town – 120 Margaret St.
+Blu Q is located three blocks North of the intersection at Fleming and Margaret Street – at the Key West Historic Seaport in Old Town – 120 Margaret St. For the ultimate Key West Pride experience, take part in this fun and inclusive catamaran tour, which is just perfect for travelers visiting with a group of friends, couples, or guests staying at some of the best gay resorts in Key West… It’s not unheard of that you may even spot a few others from your resort onboard!

 Sunset Celebration at Mallory Square

 Picture this: artists, psychics, street performers, and chefs making something special, all mingling with a mass of tourists and locals eager to soak in the sunset.
-The Sunset Celebration at Mallory Square is a nightly Key West art extravaganza on the north west waterfront close to the foot of Duval St. The event starts every evening about two hours before sunset and ends approximately after sunset and is completely free to experience!
+The Sunset Celebration at Mallory Square is a nightly Key West art extravaganza on the northwest waterfront close to the foot of Duval St. The event starts every evening about two hours before sunset and ends approximately after sunset and is completely free to experience!
 As the sun gears up for its daily dip into the Gulf of Mexico, crowds gather like bees to honey, creating a melting pot of cultures and creativity along the waterfront.
 It's not just a sunset; it's a kaleidoscopic fiesta where the magic of Key West comes alive every single evening!
+Don’t forget to explore the nearby gay and lesbian bars in Key West after the sunset celebration to continue the festive vibe!

 Visit the Southernmost Point of the Continental USA

 Back in 1983, the clever folks of Key West popped up a buoy at the corner of South and Whitehead Streets to mark that Cuba is just a stone's throw away—well, 90 miles, to be exact!
-The Southernmost Point Buoy is a sturdy concrete beacon proudly declaring itself as the most southern spot of the continental United States.
-This is a great photo opportunity to include in your Instagram photo-dumps, so make sure to get there early to beat the crowds, as quite a line can form later in the day with many waiting to take their photos!
+The Southernmost Point Buoy is a sturdy concrete beacon proudly declaring itself as the southernmost spot of the continental United States.
+This is a great photo opportunity to include in your Instagram photo-dumps, so make sure to get there early to beat the crowds, as a line can form later in the day with many waiting to take their photos!
+This iconic spot is close to some of the best gay hotels in Key West, offering a perfect backdrop for photos after exploring the southernmost point.

 Top Gay Bars in Key West